INFOSYS221-2021/lab-04-team10/README.md

  else:
   return ['O', 'X']

-4.Give an example of a condition in this program. def whoGoesFirst():
+4. Give an example of a condition in this program. def whoGoesFirst():
   Randomly choose the player who goes first. if random.randint(0, 1) == 0:
   return 'computer'
   else:
   return 'player'

 5. S